Is this your first year at ASU?

-In-person: Please come to the third floor of Lattie F. Coor Hall (COOR 3307) and check in at the green front desk on the left side of the hall.
+In-person: Please come to the fourth floor of Lattie F. Coor Hall and check in at the green front desk on the left side of the hall.

 Phone: Your advisor will call you at the number you provided at the appointment time.
 If you do not have a United States phone number, please call our office at your scheduled time at 480-965-8364 and you will be connected with your advisor.
 Please have access to a computer during your appointment.

 Zoom: Please locate the Zoom meeting room link on your My ASU page or in your appointment confirmation e-mail (select the link that corresponds to your advisor for the scheduled appointment).
 Click on the Zoom link about 3 minutes prior to your appointment.
 You may be placed in a virtual "waiting room" until your advisor begins your appointment.